-Mark, sign and date your proxy card and return it in the postage-pald envelope we have provided or return it to Daktronics, Inc., c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
-Only cards received by September 1, 2015 are recorded.
+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Daktronics, Inc., c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+Only cards received on or before September 1, 2020 are recorded.